LDY681/CITS5503-labs/CITS5503_Template_Labs6-9.md

 This configuration ensures that all incoming traffic to your server's port **80** is passed to the Django app running locally on port **8000**.

 ### [8] Restart nginx
-To restart the Nginx service, run the following command:
+To apply our new configuration, we need to restart the Nginx service, run the following command:
 ```
 service nginx restart
 ```